 If you want to suspend the system and reuse it after a while then you can use suspend command with systemctl.

 So you learned how to restart Ubuntu from the terminal using commands like reboot and shutdown but there is one more way to perform such action that is initi command to restart the ubuntu server.

 Restart Ubuntu Using in init command

-In Linux there are many use of init command and It can also be used in Ubuntu to restart the server or machine.
+In Linux, there is so much use of the init command and It can also be used in Ubuntu to restart the server or machine.

 The init is called the parent of all the processes.
 The command has 0 to 6 run levels.
 The different number between 0 to 6 is used for different operation.

-So the Question is which number you need to use for restarting your system?
+So the question is which number do you need to use for restarting your system?

 Well, It is 6.

 $ sudo init 6